kiith-sa/ICE/docsrc/modding_reference/component_spawner.rst

 =================

 Entities with a spawner component can spawn (create) new entities when certain conditions are met.
-This is a very powerful mechanism that can be used to create various effects.
+This is a very powerful way to create various effects.
 An example is spawning explosion effects when a ship dies.
-As any entity can be spawned, it can be used to duplicate a projectile, create projectiles like cluster bombs that split into smaller projectiles, making a ship spawn other ships and so on.
+As any entity can be spawned, it can be used to duplicate a projectile, create projectiles like cluster bombs that split into smaller projectiles, make a ship spawn other ships and so on.
 Under the hood, weapons also use a spawner component to fire projectiles.

 A spawner component can override components of spawned entities.
 This allows to give spawned entities different scripts, modify their health, and so on.